 Choosing to play a different tee is just the same as playing a course at a different Club, your score will count for handicap purposes with the appropriate adjustments being made.

 The necessary calculation in order to have a haggle with someone who is playing off a different handicap to you is easy.
-All you need to do is check the New Zealand Course Rating the course you are both playing on eg if a male plays off the Red tees (NZCR 69.3) and a female friend plays off the White tees (NZCR 72.9), the difference is 2.2- Therefore the male adds two shots to their handicap for the purpose of the haggle.
+All you need to do is check the New Zealand Course Rating of the course you are both playing on, eg., if a male plays off the Red tees (NZCR 69.3) and a female friend plays off the White tees (NZCR 72.9), the difference is 2.2- Therefore, the male adds two shots to their handicap for the purpose of the haggle.
 If the difference was 2.5 or more they would round up to 3.

 As per the NZ golf Club manual "In four ball match play, strokes are taken on the holes of the course of the players receiving the shots.”